rscode999/misc/games/README.md

 The game automatically detects if a player achieved a win.
 If all the board spaces are taken, the game is declared a tie.

-2023-03-25
+Finished 2023-03-25

 ### Timer Test
 A 15-question quiz about the contents of the [Wicked the Musical website](https://wickedthemusical.com/).
 The test requires no knowledge of Wicked the Musical.

-Players have 15 seconds to answer each multiple-choice question.
-If the player enters an answer after 15 seconds, no credit is given, even if the answer is correct.
+Players have 60 seconds to answer each multiple-choice question.
+If the player enters an answer after 60 seconds, no credit is given, even if the answer is correct.

-2023-07-23
+Finished 2023-07-23, updated 2025-07-29